-McConnell blocks sentencing bill, upsetting Grassley, GOP
+Trump prods McConnell on sentencing bill: ‘Go for it Mitch!’

 Associated Press writer David Pitt in Iowa contributed to this report.

-Follow on Twitter at https://twitter.com/lisamascaro and https://twitter.com/kfreking
+On Twitter follow Lisa Mascaro at https://twitter.com/lisamascaro and Kevin Freking at https://twitter.com/kfreking